qupath/qupath-docs/docs/advanced/omero.md

 The URL is the one you use when accessing the OMERO server with a web browser (e.g. <https://idr.openmicroscopy.org>) and there are two possibilities for the credentials:

 - You can check the `Log in as a public user` checkbox.
 That way, you will be able to browse the server without giving a username/password combination by using a public account (provided the server allows it).
 However, some features of the extension won't be available (see the [Send data to an OMERO server](sending-data) section for example).
-- If you don't check the `Log in as a public user` checkbox, you will have to give your OMERO credentials but you won't have any of the restrictions mentionned above.
+- If you don't check the `Log in as a public user` checkbox, you will have to give your OMERO credentials but you won't have any of the restrictions mentioned above.

 :::{figure} images/omero_browse_new_server.png
 :class: shadow-image small-image